 The Graceway IGA is a large grocery shop where you can find just about anything you want, and it's a 15 minute drive.
 If you want some fancier gourmet-ish type of food you can check out Graceway Gourmet just another 5 minutes drive.
 Here’s more info.

 Word to the wise: Always check the expiry dates on the food.
 We live on an island where we have to bring everything in on a boat or a plane.
-There are times when our lovely islanders don't pay attention to the dates.
+There are times when our lovely islanders who stock the shelves don't pay attention to the dates.

-“YOU SAY THERE IS A $100 ALLOWANCE FOR AIR CONDITIONING AT VILLA CAPRI, HOW MUCH DOES THAT GET US?”
+“YOU SAY THERE IS A $100 ALLOWANCE FOR AIR CONDITIONING AT THE VILLA, HOW MUCH DOES THAT GET US?”

-Electricity is expensive in Turks and Caicos!
+Electricity is expensive in Turks and Caicos.
 For instance The average price people in the U.S. pay for electricity is about 12 cents per kilowatt-hour.
-Here in TCI it’s 27 cents per kwh.
+Here in TCI it’s 45 cents per kwh.
 That being said our guests rarely go over the $100 allotment.
 Average usage at our villa has been around $80.

 Much of the time you don’t need the main room AC on if you open the doors and windows.
 There is an amazing breeze that flows through.
 When you’re not in the bedrooms keep the AC turned off.
 It doesn’t take long to cool the rooms down when you turn on the AC.